starvagrant/toh/toh.markdown/a_mouse_named_margot.md

 "We'd probably..."

 "Wrath of Mouse!"
-Mouse explained, not really nowing if Creed was objecting or not.
+Mouse explained, not really knowing if Creed was objecting or not.

 "I suppose we can wait.
 You're a strange one, you are."